Photo courtesy Library of Congress

 Forced to leave New York Freed work briefly at KDAY (owned by the same company that owned WINS) in 1960, in Los Angeles, but when management refused to let him promote live rock & roll shows Freed left the station and returned to Manhattan to emcee a live Twist revue.
 When the twist craze cooled he hooked on as a disc jockey at WQAM (Miami, FL).
 Realizing that his dream of returning to New York radio was just that, Freed's drinking increased.
 The Miami job lasted only two months.

 March 15, 1964 Freed was indicted by a federal grand jury for tax evasion.
 The IRS claimed that Freed owed $37,920 tax on unreported of $56,652 for the years 1957-59.
 Living in Palm Springs, California at the time, Freed was poor, unemployed and unemployable.
 Before he could answer the charges he entered a hospital suffering from uremia-a condition caused by the retention in the body poisons normally expelled in urine.
-Alan Freed died Jan 20, 1965 a penniless, broken man.
+Alan Freed died Jan 20, 1965 of cirrhosis, a penniless, broken man.
 He was 43.

 Freed truly loved rock and roll, claimed to have never have played a record he didn't like and never forgot where the music came from.
 However, he was a flawed man who claimed songwriting credits that weren't his, paid performers on his tours very little and associated with questionable individuals.